sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

-:Message: Active transfer requested to "%(address)s:%(port)s".
+:Message: Active transfer requested in %(mode)s mode to "%(address)s:%(port)s".
 :Groups: authenticated, informational, ftp
 :From version: 1.6.0
-:To version: None
 :Description: None
 :Data:
   :address: Address on the client where server should connect for active transfer.

+  :mode: PORT or EPRT values.

   :port: Port where server should connect.